karrirasinmaki/blackpepperswing-www/_events/2020-helswingi.md

 image:
   src: helswingi-2020-save-the-date.png
 ---

+**Unfortunately Helswingi is cancelled this year due to Covid-19 situation...**

 A good reason for Finland to be the happiest country in the world also in 2020: Helswingi is returning!